 Achilles Tendinopathy – Contributing Factors and Treatment Options

-What causes achilles injury?
+What causes achilles injuries?

 The condition is most common amongst runners, but it can occur in anyone.
 There are also other contributing factors, which include: